-In this model, AMCOS were leveraged as an entry point for providing digital financial services to farmers, given their integral role in farmers’ livelihoods and day-to-day activities.
-The model showed great success as it enabled registration of more than 200,000 bank accounts, establishing a pathway to financial inclusion for smallholder farmers, reducing security risks and reducing fraud, emphasising the pivotal role of the public sector.
+In this model, AMCOS was leveraged as an entry point for providing digital financial services to farmers, given their integral role in farmers’ livelihoods and day-to-day activities.
+The model showed great success as it enabled registration of more than 200,000 bank accounts, establishing a pathway to financial inclusion for smallholder farmers, reducing security risks, and reducing fraud, emphasizing the pivotal role of the public sector.

 Paul Kweheria, Tanzania Country Director, Mercy Corps AFA

 Collins Marita, Monitoring and Evaluation Manager, Mercy Corps AFA